 Pictured Recipe: Hasselback Tomato Caprese Salad

 Anything goes in terms of flavor.
 Dried spices or finely chopped fresh herbs combined with extra-virgin olive oil or a little melted butter is the simplest way to infuse flavor.
 You can drizzle it on before or after cooking.
-You can stuff your perfectly sliced vegetable with slices of cheese, cured meats like pepperoni and even other vegetables.
+You can stuff your perfectly sliced vegetable with slices of cheese, cured meats like pepperoni, smoked sausage and even other vegetables.
 A few things to keep in mind if you want to take that route: Keep your ingredients for stuffing thin.
 Otherwise, you might break the vegetable apart when you're forcing them into the cuts.
 Longer vegetables like cucumber and zucchini start to curl if they're overstuffed.
 To minimize that effect, try stuffing every other cut or so with filling.

 Pictured Recipe: Hasselback Eggplant Parmesan